jrodl3r/h5bp-codekit/README.md

 H5BPCodeKit is a collection of frameworks and utilities that work in unison to form a simple starting point for building web sites+apps (without the command-line).
-You'll need CodeKit to get started with pre-compiling.
-Extras & Themes are included as well for Coda, Sublime, etc.
+You'll need CodeKit to get started with pre-compiling. ~~Extras & Themes are included as well for Coda, and other commonly used code editors.~~ (Coming Soon)

 This repo will be kept in sync with each stable
 [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) release.